dteshager/506_deploy_flask_app/README.md

 ## Requirements

--Docker installed on your system.
+-Docker installed on your system. <br>
 -Python dependencies are managed inside the docker container.

 ## How to run